 How Crowdfunded Real Estate Equity Investments Work

-Many crowdfunding platforms establish a separate limited liability company (LLC) or limited partnership (LP) for each equity investment they offer.
+Many real estate crowdfunding platforms establish a separate limited liability company (LLC) or limited partnership (LP) for each equity investment they offer.
 The LLC or LP holds an interest in the entity that owns the title to the property.
 When you invest in real estate equity, you effectively own shares of the corresponding limited liability company or limited partnership.
 This works to your advantage because it creates a pass-through entity for tax purposes.

 Equity Investments and Depreciation

 Property owners have the ability to deduct depreciation value on their taxes, which is an estimate of the amount of wear and tear incurred from year to year.
 The deduction is designed to allow owners to recover some of the expense of maintaining the property.
 The full cost of the property is used as the basis for calculating depreciation, rather than the amount of equity the owner has.
 This allows for the amortization of the mortgage loan over the investment holding period.